dvreeze/yaidom/docs/yaidom-tutorial.rst

 -------------------

 It should be obvious by now that equality for XML is very hard to define.
 It is common to regard 2 XML documents to be equal if all they differ in are the namespace prefixes used.
-Yaidom indeed offers another type of elements that supports "equality comparisons", and that know about expanded names (and namespace URIs) but not about qualified names (and namespace prefixes).
+Yaidom indeed offers another element type that supports "equality comparisons", and that knows about expanded names (and namespace URIs) but not about qualified names (and namespace prefixes).
 That type of element is ``eu.cdevreeze.yaidom.resolved.Elem``.

 These "resolved" Elems mix in trait ``UpdatableElemLike``, just like the default Elems.
 Hence, the query API of the default